MYoussef885/Rock_VS_Mine_Prediction/README.md

 ## Acknowledgements

 This project is made possible by the contributions of the open-source community and the powerful libraries it provides, including NumPy, Pandas, Scikit-learn, and Matplotlib.
 I extend my gratitude to the developers and maintainers of these libraries for their valuable work.
+In addition, the mentor Siddhardan, visit his channel here : https://www.youtube.com/@Siddhardhan